6siyan/CS515_Projects_2/README.md

 https://github.com/6siyan/CS515_Projects_2

 ### an estimate of how many hours you spent on the project
+About 30 hours by two perple
 ### a description of how you tested your code
+We use doctest to test our code.
 ### any bugs or issues you could not resolve
+There may be some prioritization issues.
 ### an example of a difficult issue or bug and how you resolved
+We spent about 8 hours on the ++ and -- issue.
+This was the hardest part of the whole program.
 ### a list of the four extensions you’ve chosen to implement

-### About parser
-use AST(abstract syntax tree)
-    define this a like:
-    lexer and a parser(the first and second model) then a interpeter(the tired model) then value

-### Lexer
-3 tpyes of token: variabel, keyword, operation.
-Can use a class or dict or tuple to define.
+1. Op-equals
+2. Relational operations
+3. Boolean operations
+4. Comments